Godafoss waterfall and the Christmas house

 What you'll do

-We will begin our excursion towards Godafoss waterfall.
-The "Waterfall of the Gods" is located in northern Iceland near Akureyri and is one of the most spectacular waterfalls in the country—not because of its height, which is 12 meters, but because of its beauty.
-According to legend, Godafoss is a “magical” place where the tribal chief declared Iceland's conversion to Christianity, throwing the images of the pagan gods into the waterfall's waters to mark the occasion.
-The waterfall is shaped like a horseshoe, split in the center by a rock, with water cascading down each side.
-The color of its waters, its location, and shape make Godafoss a must-see for anyone visiting Iceland.
-We will stop here to admire the waterfall, the river, and to take photographs of this magnificent landscape.
+We will begin our excursion heading towards the Godafoss waterfall.
+The Waterfall of the Gods is located in northern Iceland near Akureyri and is one of the most spectacular waterfalls in the country, not so much because of its height, which is 12 meters, but because of its beauty.
+According to legend, Godafoss is a “magical” place where the tribal chief declared Iceland’s conversion to Christianity and to confirm this, he threw the images of the pagan gods into the waters of this waterfall.
+The waterfall has a horseshoe shape split by a central rock, with water falling on both sides.
+The color of its waters, its location, and shape make Godafoss a must-see for those visiting Iceland.
+We will make a stop to admire the waterfall, the river, and take photographs of this magnificent panorama.

 At the end of the excursion, return to the port for farewell.